Echo0117/dlm-long-term-effect/README/simulation_experiments.md

 ### Project Configuration

-This document provides an overview of the configuration settings used for the machine learning project.
+Youcan modify the `config.json`

+Then `config.py` will read the json file

 #### dataset Configuration